 The basic problem is that PNG is a large and rugged country and Air Nuigini (like most airlines) has a fixed number of planes.

-Often chaotic, very frustrating when it happens, but it usually works out in the end and there is no point in taking out on the poor ground staff who always try there best to sort things out.
+Often chaotic and very frustrating when it happens.
+But it usually works out in the end and there is no point in taking out on the poor ground staff who always try there best to sort things out.

 Back To: The Complete Guide to Port Moresby